JJAHMEDAMER/Workforce_Development_Solutions/readme.md

 - Gravatar Returns JFIF as blob
 - Use `await res.blob()` to return a blob URL `blob:https://....`
 - use the return value in `<img src={"blob:https://..."} `

+### Transitions and animations
+Transitions can't be applied on display property, so I used the visibility property to make a smooth transition for the hamburger menu

+The transition property doesn't work on the on the linear gradient background, for the button, so I used an opacity of zero on the before element of the button with the gradient as a BG and made a transition to opacity one

 # Finally Questions